 The experience led to a business idea that would help the economies of war-torn areas.
 That idea was to launch Rakkasan Tea Company in Dallas, Texas.
 Now they find the hidden gems.
-Unlike most premium loose-leaf tea bought and sold in the U.S., RTC imports solely from carefully selected estates in post-conflict countries as a way to promote peace and economic growth.
+Unlike most premium tea bought and sold in the U.S., RTC imports solely from carefully selected estates in post-conflict countries as a way to promote peace and economic growth.

 Brandon Friedman, CEO